open-afc-project/openafc/tools/geo_converters/README.md

 ### *make_population_db.py* - converts population density image to SQLite for load test <a name="make_population_db"/>

 Prepares population database for `tools/load_test/afc_load_test.py`.
-Documented in *tools/load_test/RREADME.md*
+Documented in `tools/load_test/README.md`.

 ## Conversion routines <a name="conversion_routines"/>

-For sake of simplicity, all examples will be in non-Docker form.
+For sake of simplicity, all examples will be in non-Docker form (i.e. assumes either being run inside the docker container, or the relevant GDAL modules are available).
 Also for sake of simplicity `--threads` and `--nice` will be omitted.

 All arguments containing wildcard, etc. are in single quotes.
 This is not necessary for positional parameters in non-Docker operation, yet for Docker operation it is always necessary, so it is done to simplify switching to Docker.
 Feel free to omit them for positional parameters.

-As of time of thsi writing by-region storage of geodetic files was not implemented yet.
-Hence proper naming (prefixing) of final files is not covered here.
-Maybe some day...

 ### Geoids <a name="geoid_rouitines/">

 #### USA geoids <a name="usa_geoids_routines"/>

-Most recent USA geoid is GEOID18, it only covers CONUS and Puerto Rico.
+The most recent USA geoid is GEOID18, it only covers CONUS and Puerto Rico.
 Previous geoid is GEOID12B, it covers CONUS, Alaska, Guam, Hawaii, Guam, Hawaii, Puerto Rico.

 1. *GEOID18*
    - Download from [Geoid 18 Data](https://vdatum.noaa.gov/download.php) as [NGS data (.bin) zip](https://www.myfloridagps.com/Geoid/NGS.zip)
    - CONUS: `gdal_translate -of GTX g2018u0.bin usa_ge_prd_g2018u0.gtx`
    - Puerto Rico: `gdal_translate -of GTX g2018p0.bin usa_ge_prd_g2018p0.gtx`
 2. *GEOID12B*
    - Download from [NOAA/NOS's VDatum: Download VDatum](https://vdatum.noaa.gov/download.php) as [GEOID12B](https://vdatum.noaa.gov/download/data/vdatum_GEOID12B.zip).
    - vdatum/core/geoid12b/g2012ba0.gtx for Alaska -> usa_ge_prd_g2012ba0.gtx